Baylor vs. Auburn College Basketball Predictions & Picks - November 7

 Baylor vs. Auburn Predictions & Picks: Spread, Total - November 7

-Tuesday's game features the Baylor Bears (0-0) and the Auburn Tigers (0-0) matching up at Sanford Sports Pentagon (on November 7) at 9:00 PM.
-This matchup, according to our computer prediction, will result in a 74-70 victory for Baylor.
+Tuesday's contest that pits the Baylor Bears (0-0) versus the Auburn Tigers (0-0) at Sanford Sports Pentagon has a projected final score of 74-70 (based on our computer prediction) in favor of Baylor, who is a slight favorite in this matchup according to our model.
+Game time is at 9:00 PM on November 7.

-Based on our computer prediction, Baylor projects to cover the 1.5-point spread in its matchup against Auburn.
-The over/under is listed at 142.5, and the two sides are projected to hit the over.
+According to our computer prediction, Baylor projects to cover the 1.5-point spread in its matchup against Auburn.
+The over/under is listed at 147.5, and the two teams are projected to come in below that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!